On this page:

 - As part of the application, you will be required to submit a packet of materials, review what you need to submit under the Materials section.

-- Upon completion of the online application, you will be required to pay a $40 application fee which can be submitted online.
+- All applicants are required to pay a $40 (domestic applicants) or $70 (international applicants) non-refundable application fee.
+The fee can be submitted online.

 - A completed application to the School of Graduate Studies (submitted online).

 - An essay outlining your professional goals and research interests.
 This should be a brief essay telling us what you hope to learn here and what type of career (academic, applied, or research) you want to pursue.
 This is also an appropriate place to describe which research areas you would like to explore and if there are any particular faculty you want to work with.

 - Three (3) letters of recommendation; preferably from academic sources that can speak to your capacity for graduate study.
 A letter from a professional source that can provide information on your abilities and characteristics outside of an academic setting would also be appropriate.
 Each source must mail their letters directly to the School of Graduate Studies in individually signed and sealed envelopes, or you may email them to email@example.com.

 - One (1) official transcript sent from each institution attended (except Wright State University) is required.
 If courses from one university/college appear on another university’s/college’s transcript, you are still required to submit an official transcript from the college where you originally completed the course work.

 Any supplemental materials (letters of recommendation, transcripts) should be sent to:

 Wright State University